project-kessel/kafka-relations-sink/README.md

    git checkout local_debezium_testing
    ```
 2. In another terminal, clone this repo.
-3. Build the sink connector:
+3. Build the sink connector in 2.:
    ```
    mvn clean package
    ```